agiguild/agiguild/README.md

 The Collective Ownership License (COL) is designed to:
  - Allow anyone to build on top of the licensed technology for research, non profit or open source purposes.
- - Commercial organizations may use licensed Work under conditions specified by Open Source AI Guild.
+ - Commercial organizations may use licensed Work under conditions specified by AGI Guild.

 This is a modified Business Source License (BSL) where the Guild (facilitated via DAO software) can define commercial use terms.